-Now that you know what you’re looking for in a park, you may be wondering how to find that perfect park.
+Now that you know what you’re looking for in a park, you may be wondering how to find the right campground.
 There are several ways to go about searching for the ideal campground.
-However, the most powerful tool for finding the right campground quickly is definitely RV Trip Wizard.
+However, the most powerful tool for finding the right campground quickly is definitely RV LIFE Trip Wizard.

 This comprehensive program shows all of the campgrounds along your route, and offers a variety of filters to help you find a campground you’ll love.
 You can even use this tool to search for campgrounds under a certain membership or chain.

-Other options for searching for campgrounds include doing a simple internet search, using the websites of any camping memberships you may have, or searching different regions on Campground Reviews.
+Other options for searching for campgrounds include doing a simple internet search, using the websites of any camping memberships you may have, or searching different regions on RV LIFE Campgrounds.

 Confirming a campground is right for you

 After searching and finding a few campgrounds that seem ideal based on listings, you will want to do what you can to confirm that the campground will work for you.
 I recommend doing the following:

 The first line of action should always be to check reviews left by other campers.
 The aforementioned RV LIFE Trip Wizard provides an opportunity to do this.
 However, you might also find reviews on RV LIFE Campgrounds, TripAdvisor, and even Google.

 If the campground is close to home or if you’ll be staying long-term, you may want to drop by the park in advance to check it out.
 Drive around, have a look at the sites and amenities, and see how you feel about the place.

 Finally, you may want to call ahead.
 Making a quick phone call will allow you to confirm site size, whether the place is pet and kid-friendly, amenities, and whether there are any other fees you should be aware of.
 This will also give you a chance to gauge the friendliness of the staff.